Rules and Regulations

-5.14 If you lose your room metal keys, please notify FMO immediately for the replacement of metal keys subject to the corresponding administration and penalty charges.
+5.14 If you lose your room metal keys, please notify FMD immediately for the replacement of metal keys subject to the corresponding administration and penalty charges.

 5.15 Electricity theft as well as alteration and addition of electrical wirings and facilities are strictly prohibited.

 5.16 Residents shall not interfere with or disrupt the power cable systems, smart card systems, CCTV system, smoke detector, fire sprinkler and lighting systems, emergency escape, or any other residence and room facilities.

 5.17 Residents are not permitted to use electrical appliances with high power consumption, including but not limited to, such categories as electric heaters, television sets, microwave oven, electric panels, refrigerators and the like.